 We see this one a lot, too.
 Writers try to skirt all these issues by simply adding a question mark to whatever bold statement they want to make–yet don’t want to be held accountable for.
-Hat tip to Jon Stewart, host of The Daily Show, for calling journalists out on this, dubbing it “question mark journalism.”
+“Does your purse contain deadly microbes?
+Will coffee help you live longer?”
+And so on.
+Try to avoid these.

 Resources from our toolkit: